carpentries-incubator/ml4bio-workshop/guide/Motivation.md

 but characterizing their functional effects remains a challenge.
 Researchers developed DeepSEA, a fully sequence-based <i>convolutional neural network</i>, for predicting the effects of noncoding variants.
 Given a sequence with mutations, the model outputs the predicted epigenetic profiles including TF binding, DNase I sensitivity and histone marks.
-As the researcher pointed out, DeepSEA would "help unveil the regulatory information in the vast and currently poorly understood noncoding genomic regions and contribute to understanding the potential functions of complex disease or trait-associated SNPs".
+As the researchers pointed out, DeepSEA would "help unveil the regulatory information in the vast and currently poorly understood noncoding genomic regions and contribute to understanding the potential functions of complex disease or trait-associated SNPs".
 ([Zhou et.al. <i>Nature Methods</i> (2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4768299/))